The Changing of the Guard at Buckingham Palace is probably on your London bucket list. And why not? It's a grand spectacle.

 - St. James's Palace

-TIP: If coming on our Westminster or All-In-One Tours we can usually catch the Horse Guards heading from their barracks to Horse Guards Parade, which means you can see parts of both the Changing of the Queens Life Guard as well as the Changing of the Queens Guard.
+TIP: If coming on our Westminster or All-In-One Tours we can usually catch the Horse Guards heading from their barracks to the Horse Guards Parade, which means you can see parts of both the Changing of the King's Life Guard as well as the Changing of the King's Guard.